Guide to Database Continuous Integration

 Many of the best practices that apply to application CI and delivery tools readily apply to the database as well.
 These best practices include:

-1. Tracking Database Code Changes:
+1. Tracking Database Code Changes

 Database code changes should be tracked in the same source or version control system as application code.
 Database code should not be treated separately or tracked in an entirely different system.
-A separate system for database code leads to duplicated effort, lack of visibility, confusion, and errors.
+A separate system for database code leads to redundant effort, lack of visibility, confusion, and errors.
 Application and database code will also begin to drift on a separate system and get misaligned.
 Automated DB deployment tools like Datical allow teams to push database code into the source or version control solution that is already in place for application code.

-2. Automated Database Code Validation and Feedback:
+2. Automated Database Code Validation and Feedback

 This tedious manual effort can and should be largely eliminated by intelligent automation.
 That way, developers can get immediate feedback on SQL code – just as they do with application code – and avoid a long wait state in which they move on to a different task.
 This inefficiency in feedback causes large delays in database deployments and contributes to poor quality.
 It also forces developers to context switch to make fixes on SQL code changes that they wrote days or weeks ago.